-- The City’s water comes from two sources.
-Sixty (60) percent comes from local groundwater supplies, which Golden State Water maintains.
-The balance is imported from the Metropolitan Water District of Southern California (MWD) via Three Valleys Municipal Water District.
-Imported water is more expensive than local groundwater as MWD rates have increased by almost 100 percent since 2006.
+Local water comes from two sources: 60 percent comes from local groundwater supplies, which Golden State Water maintains, and the balance is imported from the Metropolitan Water District of Southern California (MWD) via Three Valleys Municipal Water District.

 Urban Water Management Plan (UWMP)